Railsmania/scripts/bob_01/01_en_alt.md

 The answer: by adding a route to our routes file.
 Every URL that rails will respond to must be added to the routes file.
 Here's what we'll do:

 Open up the routes file.
 Uncomment the root directive.
-We know we want a cool admin dashboard, so we'll rename this rout to go to the dashboard's index route and save it.
+We know we want a cool admin dashboard, so we'll rename this route to go to the dashboard's index route and save it.

 Let's refresh our app's browser tab.
 Notice the landing page is gone.
 It's been replaced by this lovely error message page.
 It points out that we have a routing error.
 The specific issue is that the DashboardsController is missing.